Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Tighter Bounds under a Bernoulli Prior

 \section{Tighter Bounds under a Bernoulli Prior}

-In this section, we provide a tighter bound than in \cref{stmt:f-to-succ-informal} under an additional assumption on a known form of the prior distribution $\prior$ over $\sD$, specifically, $\prior = z_b$, with $b \sim \mathsf{Bern}(\pi)$ for some $\pi \in [0, 1]$.
-This setting can model two specializations of the strong-adversary threat model: (1) SAI of a single binary attribute with a non-uniform prior~\cite[see, e.g.,][]{guo2023analyzing} or SRR with only two points in the support of the prior distribution $\prior$, and (2) SMIA with a non-uniform prior probability of membership~\cite{jayaraman2021revisiting}.
+In this section, we provide a tighter bound than in \cref{stmt:f-to-succ-informal} assuming a known form of the prior distribution $\prior$ over $\sD$, specifically, $z = z_b$ with $b \sim \mathsf{Bern}(\pi)$ for some $\pi \in [0, 1]$.
+This setting can model two threats: (1) SAI of a single binary attribute with a non-uniform prior~\cite[see, e.g.,][]{guo2023analyzing} or, equivalently, SRR with only two points in the support of the prior distribution $\prior$, and (2) SMIA with a non-uniform prior probability of membership~\cite{jayaraman2021revisiting}.

-We make use of the notion of the Bayes error of the attacker~\cite{chatzikokolakis2023bayes} in the strong-adversary membership inference setting. \begin{definition}[Bayes error for $f$-DP, \citealp{kaissis2024beyond}] Suppose that $f$ is a valid trade-off function according to \cref{def:f-dp}.
+We make use of the notion of the Bayes error of the attacker~\cite{chatzikokolakis2023bayes}. \begin{definition}[Bayes error for $f$-DP, \citealp{kaissis2024beyond}] Suppose that $f$ is a valid trade-off function according to \cref{def:f-dp}.
 For any $\pi \in [0, 1]$, we define the \emph{Bayes error} w.r.t.\@ the prior $\pi$ as follows: